Skip to content

 PM["schema.py\nPydantic models"] --> MSJ["model_json_schema()"]

-MSJ --> SCH["config/settings-schema.json"]
+MSJ --> SCH["config/settings/schema.generated.json"]

-just schema regenerates the descriptor schema:
+just schema regenerates both files:

 just schema